 Booking your SADI surgery consult with JourneyLite is the first step in your transformative health journey.
 Our dedicated team ensures a smooth transition towards your weight loss goals.
 Shape your future towards a healthier you.
 Schedule Your Surgery TodayFrequently Asked Questions About SADI Surgery

 After SADI surgery, patients must adhere to a specific dietary plan that begins with liquid foods and gradually progresses to solid foods over several weeks.
-In the long term, patients must maintain a balanced diet and take vitamin and mineral supplements to prevent deficiencies.Are There Any Risks Associated with SADI Surgery?
+In the long term, patients must maintain a balanced diet and take vitamin and mineral supplements to prevent deficiencies.What are the risks and side effects of SADI-S?